Goldfein honored for service as Chief of Staff

 “For 37 years I have gotten up every morning, put on the uniform of my father,” he said.
 “Every day I am given the opportunity to work with the finest men and women on the planet, devoted to the same common cause and all focused on the same sacred duty.”

 Friday’s ceremony was one of the first of events celebrating Goldfein’s 4-year tenure as the Air Force’s highest-ranking military officer.
 He formally steps down Aug.
-6 and will be replaced by Gen. Charles (CQ) Brown, who will become the 22nd Air Force Chief of Staff.
+6 and will be replaced by Gen. Charles Q. Brown, Jr., who will become the 22nd Air Force Chief of Staff.